vosaul/status.im/docs/build_status.md

 react-native start
 ```

-## Build and run the application itself!
+## Build and run the application itself

 ### iOS (macOS only)